DanHodges/TheologicalDictionary/mutual-indwelling.md

 # Mutual Indwelling
-Definition of Mutual Indwelling coming soon.
+The definition of Mutual Indwelling is coming soon!